LuemmelSec/LuemmelSec.github.io/_posts/2021-01-16-Circumventing-Countermeasures-In-AD.md

    Which shows us that the **Users** group has write access to that specific folder. *Perfect - someone fucked up here :)*

-2. Bypass AppLocker and ContrainedLanguage
+2. Bypass AppLocker and ConstrainedLanguage

    So now that we know how - let´s get our hands dirty.